 During the rainy seasons, it is very difficult to work yourselves through the slippery rocks and limestone formations.
 One will constantly need the assistance of the tour guides, or one can just do the “upo-upo” moves, which is basically sliding on the slippery rocks on your butts.
 Though fraught with difficulties, the over four-hours traverse is one physically-tiring-yet-worthwhile experience.

-c) Balangagan Cave.
+(Photo: The heart of Balangagan Cave.)
 Amidst the jungle foliage is another cave.
-One of the newer tourist spots in Sagada, Balangagan Cave which was opened to the public in late 2014.
+One of the newer tourist spots in Sagada, Balangagan Cave was opened to the public in late 2014.

 Part I Sagada, Where My Heart Lives